In this article

 There are many ways to accomplish this, but if you would like to use a scheduled python script, we can offer the following two examples to get you started:

-• This script was written by Brittany Bennett and Austin Wesigrau at the Working Families Party.
+• This script was written by brittany bennett and Austin Wesigrau at the Working Families Party.
 It uses Parsons and works well if your destination dataset is in the us-east4 region like the Reach dataset is.

 • This script was written by Ari Ghasemian at the Wisconsin Democratic Party and uses an in-memory pandas dataframe to move the data to a dataset in a different region.